Seal Paddles - 2023 SCHEDULE

 After a brief stop for a stretch and a light snack, the river will "turn" and we'll ride the incoming tide back to Newburyport.

 In the spring, the water is still very cold, so cold water gear is recommended but not mandatory.
 Light layered synthetic clothing is the next best thing.
-Tandem kayaks are recommended for beginners, they offer more stability for viewing the seals and are a much better choice (over a single kayak) on a windy day.
+Tandem kayaks are recommended for beginners because they offer more stability for viewing the seals and are a much better choice (over a single kayak) on a windy day.

-Please Note: Because of cold water, only tandem kayaks (double kayaks) are allowed on paddles before May 15th.
+Please note: Because of cold water, only tandem kayaks (double kayaks) are allowed on paddles before May 15th.

 As with all tours, please arrive at least 1/2 hour before the scheduled departure time, i.e., enough time to sign in, get suited, and fitted for your boat.

-These trips are timed specifically to work with the tides, so please be punctual .... we can not wait for late comers !
+These trips are timed specifically to work with the tides, so please be punctual .... we cannot wait for latecomers !

 Single Kayak: $65